OpenVidu/openvidu.io/docs/docs/tutorials/advanced-features/recording-advanced.md

     One advantage of [running OpenVidu locally](#run-openvidu-locally) is that you can test your application with other devices in your local network very easily without worrying about SSL certificates.

     Access your application client through [`https://xxx-yyy-zzz-www.openvidu-local.dev:6443`](https://xxx-yyy-zzz-www.openvidu-local.dev:6443){target="_blank"}, where `xxx-yyy-zzz-www` part of the domain is your LAN private IP address with dashes (-) instead of dots (.).
-For more information, see section [Accessing your app from other devices in your network](../../self-hosting/local.md#accessing-your-local-deployment-from-other-devices-on-your-network){target="_blank"}.
+For more information, see section [Accessing your local deployment from other devices on your network](../../self-hosting/local.md#accessing-your-local-deployment-from-other-devices-on-your-network){target="_blank"}.

     **Limitation**: Playing recordings with the `S3` strategy from other devices in your local network is not possible due to MinIO not being exposed.
 To play recordings from other devices, you need to change the environment variable `RECORDING_PLAYBACK_STRATEGY` to `PROXY`.